sloweyyy/TymeX-Internship-Mobile-Intern/README.md

 - **Question2.2/**:
   - `MissingNumberFinder.java`: Contains a method to find the missing number in an array.

+## Getting Started

+To run the Android application in Challenge 1, you need to have Android Studio installed on your machine.
+You can download Android Studio from the official website: [Android Studio Download](https://developer.android.com/studio).

+To run the Java classes in Challenge 2, you can use any Java IDE or text editor with Java support, such as IntelliJ IDEA, Eclipse, or Visual Studio Code.

+## Running the Android Application

+To run the Android application in Challenge 1, follow these steps:

+1. Open the project in Android Studio.
+2. Connect an Android device or start an emulator.
+3. Click on the "Run" button in Android Studio to build and run the application on the connected device or emulator.

+## Running the Java Classes

+To run the Java classes in Challenge 2, follow these steps:

+1. Open the Java files in an IDE or text editor with Java support.
+2. Run the `main` method in the respective Java class to execute the code and see the output.

+## Challenges

+### Challenge 1

+I have limited experience with Java testing, so the test coverage for the Java-based challenges may be minimal or not fully optimized.
+However, I have focused on implementing the core functionality of the challenges.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.